Severe Weather Statement issued for Lafayette by NWS - NewsBreak

 Severe Weather Statement issued for Lafayette by NWS

 Effective: 2021-08-24 15:50:00 CDT Expires: 2021-08-24 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lafayette A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM CDT FOR SOUTHEASTERN LAFAYETTE COUNTY At 425 PM CDT, a severe thunderstorm was located near Argyle, or 9 miles east of Darlington, moving east at 25 mph.
+Target Area: Lafayette A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM CDT FOR WESTERN LAFAYETTE AND SOUTHWESTERN IOWA COUNTIES At 428 PM CDT, severe thunderstorms were located along a line extending from 6 miles northeast of Platteville to near Hazel Green, and are nearly stationary.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
+SOURCE...Law enforcement.
+Fire Department in Hazel Green Reports gusts to 60 mph.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Darlington, Shullsburg, Argyle, Wiota, South Wayne, Lamont, Gratiot and Woodford.
+Locations impacted include Shullsburg, Belmont, Benton, New Diggings, Elk Grove, Platte Mounds and Lead Mine.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0